LouisKlimek/Hermes-Tasklist-Plugin/README.md

 **The List tab doesn't appear.**

 1. **Check the path & structure.** `~/.hermes/plugins/tasklist/dashboard/manifest.json` and `.../dashboard/dist/index.js` must both exist, with no extra nesting (not `tasklist/tasklist/...`).
-2. **Rescan or restart.** Plugin discovery is cached per dashboard process — a browser refresh alone is not enough.
-Hit `/api/dashboard/plugins/rescan` or restart `hermes dashboard`.
+2. **Restart the dashboard.** The plugin's backend API routes (`/api/plugins/tasklist/*`) mount only when `hermes dashboard` starts — a browser refresh or a `/api/dashboard/plugins/rescan` won't load them.
+Fully restart the dashboard process after installing or updating.
+(A rescan only refreshes the frontend tab list, not Python routes.)
 3. **Right user / home.** The dashboard scans the plugins directory of the user (and `HERMES_HOME`) it runs under.
 If it runs as a service under a different user, install into *that* user's `~/.hermes/plugins/`.
 Some installs scan the in‑repo plugins directory instead (e.g. `~/.hermes/hermes-agent/plugins/`); if the user dir doesn't work, try there.
 4. **Inspect from the browser.** Open DevTools → Console and run `window.__HERMES_PLUGIN_SDK__.fetchJSON('/api/dashboard/plugins').then(console.log)`